GamaRL/Movatic_Challenge/README.md

    - API: [http://localhost:5000](http://localhost:5000) 🌐

 > Ensure ports 3000 and 5000 are available on your machine before running the project.
+4. **API URL set up**: If you want to access the application within another computer, you must modify the `API_URL` environment variable to point to the ip address of the computer that is serving the backend.
+This variable is accessible from the `docker-compose.yaml` file.

 ## Future Work
 - **Pagination and Filtering** 📋: